 These lesions represent desquamated epithelium into the lumen of choroid cysts within the choroid plexus.
 As a result, cholesterol/lipid-rich content of epithelial cells accumulates, sometimes combined with blood products, and results in a xanthomatous response, as this material is ingested by mononuclear cells 1,2,5.

 Histologically these lesions are characterized by xanthomatous debris filling needlelike spaces representing the apparent site of lipid crystals admixed with blood pigments, multinucleate histiocytes, and focal collections of foamy histiocytes.

-The size of xanthogranulomas of the choroid plexus varies widely, ranging from tiny spec-like regions, not visible on imaging, to large prominent choroidal masses.
-In most cases they measure below 1 cm in diameter and are usually located in the trigones of the lateral ventricles 5.
-They are bilateral in two thirds of cases 5.
+The size of xanthogranulomata of the choroid plexus varies widely, ranging from tiny spec-like regions, not visible on imaging, to large prominent choroidal masses.
+In most cases, they measure below 1 cm in diameter and are usually located in the trigones of the lateral ventricles 5.
+They are bilateral in two-thirds of cases 5.

 Signal characteristics on MRI are variable depending on the mixture of lipid, fluid and blood products.
-In general they mimic cystic lesions, although they do not fully attenuate on FLAIR.
-A helpful feature is that they usually have quite high signal on diffusion weighted imaging (DWI).
+In general, they mimic cystic lesions, although they do not fully attenuate on FLAIR.
+A helpful feature is that they usually have a quite high signal on diffusion-weighted imaging (DWI).
 This high signal is seen as a result of both true restricted diffusion and T2 shine through (as expected the ADC signal is intermediate rather than particularly low) 5.

 Treatment and prognosis

 These lesions require no treatment.
 They do not require histological confirmation and no follow up is needed.